 For Spring 2022, Coastline College, Golden West College, and Orange Coast College are holding about two/thirds of classes in person.
-Due to the omicron variant, courses that are able to be taught live online will go virtual begining January 31, returning in person on February 14.

 Please see the following pages for college services:

 Trustees have mandated the use of face coverings by all individuals while on campus or at District facilities, regardless of vaccination status, subject to the following: face coverings may be removed in rooms where only a single individual is present, face coverings may be removed when individuals are eating or drinking and appropriate spacing is maintained, and face coverings may be removed outdoors if efforts are taken to avoid close contact with others.
 Face covering alternatives are allowable in limited cases.

 The Board unanimously adopted a COVID-19 vaccination mandate for students, faculty, staff, managers, and trustees on August 24, 2021.
 All those with medical or religious/strongly held belief exemptions will be required to participate in weekly testing.
 The mandate for faculty, staff, managers, and trustees requires proof of vaccination or an exemption request be uploaded by December 1, 2021, or prior to coming on campus for any new hires.
 Students were asked to upload their proof of vaccination or exemption status through the health and safety platform Cleared4 by January 24, 2022.
 Students enrolled for spring 2022 after January 24, 2022 should follow the same directions.
 Directions for uploading the documents were sent to students on December 5, 2021.
 Booster shots are encouraged for all those eligible.